puzzlopia/puzzle-solvers/README.md

 I want [puzzlopia](http://www.puzzlopia.com) to have any type of puzzle, so I hope to add solvers for each type it deserves.
 And having a puzzle solver is a must if you also want to design new puzzles.

+There are several inspiring attempts to develop solvers and finders.
+See [Neil's posts](https://nbickford.wordpress.com/2012/01/22/sliding-block-puzzles-part-3/) or [puzzlebeast](http://puzzlebeast.com/) for example.
+There is room for more ideas, algorithms and of course, puzzles.

 Finally, a public repository can be viewed by other people, so they can just add more algorithms, better implementations, improve the solvers, fix bugs, etc.